alschroe/AzureIoTHack/challenges_emulator/04_emu_function.md

 ## Deploy Machine Learning model

 The automated Machine Learning model should have trained by now.
+(If you have trained and deployed the Machine Learning model using the ML Designer, you can skip this step.)

 1. Navigate back to the _Azure Machine Leanrning Studio_ (via the portal move to your AML service and from there to the studio).
 1. Navigate to _Jobs_ and select your experiment _predictRain_.